-One of the great pleasures in the Tennessee portion of the Great Smoky Mountains National Park is scaling the 6,593 feet of beauty that is Mt.
+One of the enduring pleasures in the Tennessee portion of the Great Smoky Mountains National Park is scaling the 6,593 feet of beauty that is Mt.
 LeConte.
 It isn’t quite the highest mountain in the park, but it is by far the tallest hike from its base.
 The summit is so popular, there are five distinct trails to the top, varying in distance and difficulty.
 My favorite is the Alum Cave Trail.
 It is the shortest, at five miles to the summit, but as a result it is also the steepest and most difficult.
 At the top are cabins known as LeConte Lodge where hikers can spend the night and get a hot meal, for a price.
 There are three distinct overlooks, all spectacular, to enable long distance views in all directions.
 This hike occurred on September 9, 2010 beginning at 7:00AM and ending about 4:00PM.
 Making a day hike of Mt.
 LeConte requires planning, and stamina.
 I always plan to arrive at the trailhead at dawn, because getting up and back in the same day usually takes a full nine hours if you allow time for enjoying the great views of The Smokies along the way.
 It’s a three section hike.
 First, is the long, laborious climb to the top.
 Then plan to check out the Myrtle Point and Cliff Top overlooks at the summit.
 Finally, grind it out on the relentless descent.

 Hike Length: 12 miles Hike Duration: 9 hours